 Creating Opportunities for Educators to Innovate

-Since the start of the partnership, $8 million in PIF funds have been leveraged by 21 Oakland schools to support student achievement, social-emotional learning, teacher professional development and retention strategies, family engagement, campus improvements focused on STEM, and more.
-Below are some examples of the impactful projects the Principal’s Innovation Fund has made possible in Oakland middle schools.
+Since the start of the partnership, $18 million in PIF funds have been leveraged by 21 Oakland schools to support student achievement, social-emotional learning, teacher professional development and retention strategies, family engagement, campus improvements focused on STEM, and more.

 Principal Claire Fisher in her time at Urban Promise Academy brought on a Literacy Intervention Specialist to customize and re-develop a Literacy acceleration curriculum designed to support sixth grade students.
 As a result of their work, 21.4% of sixth grade students reading at a third, fourth or fifth grade level improved their reading by at least two years.